Dasharo/docs/docs/unified-test-documentation/dasharo-performance/410-proxmox-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BPM002.001 Boot Proxmox Virtual Environment from disk after warm-boot
+## BPM002.210 Boot Proxmox Virtual Environment from disk after warm-boot (Proxmox)

 **Test description**